samkap/eleventy-netlify-boilerplate/posts/2022-11-14-an-interview-with-indeed-s-design-team-a-conversation-about-building-inclusive-spaces-through-everyday-allyship.md

 - book

 ---
-Recently, @indeeddesign interviewed me about Inclusive Design Communities, my new book with @abookapart.
+Recently, Indeed's Design team interviewed me about Inclusive Design Communities, my new book with @abookapart.
 The interview is called “Sam Kapila: Small acts can invite more voices into design communities.”

 In the interview, the Indeed design team and I spoke about inclusion in many different ways including:

-* Trying to balance going back and forth on wanting to talk or educate on marginalization and wanting to shut down, especially when I was feeling it myself,
+* Trying to balance going back and forth between wanting to talk or educate on marginalization and wanting to shut down, especially when I was feeling it myself,
-* why thinking or requiring a design degree as the only viable form of design education is harm for everyone,
+* why thinking or requiring a design degree as the only viable form of design education is harmful to everyone,
-* if systemic changes feel overwhelming, start with one small step is a great way to start making an impact,
+* if systemic changes feel overwhelming, starting with one small step is a great way to start making an impact,
-* how over the last view years, marginalized have had to comfort dominant identities (and our having to comfort or own their burden),
+* how over the last few years, marginalized have had to comfort dominant identities (and our having to comfort or own their burden),
 * characteristics of inclusive leaders,
 * and, dealing with grief